Open Perils vs Named Perils

 (Note: this is a paraphrased, partial list.
 See your own homeowners policy for the complete wording)

-For both the HO-3 and HO-5, this is how coverage on structures, dwellings and out-buildings works.
+For both the HO3 and HO5 policy, this is how coverage on structures, dwellings and out-buildings works, too.

-The HO-5 policy, however, provides open perils coverage to your "contents" too, which is why it is a better choice when available.
+The HO5 policy provides Open Perils coverage for your contents too, which is why it is a better choice when available.

 Overall, Open Perils provides protection to you for any reason not specifically excluded.
 Named Perils, on the other hand, provides coverage only for those Perils listed, or specifically named, in the policy.
-So if something happens to your personal property, and the peril causing damage isn’t listed, the HO-3 isn't going to be any help.
+We recommend the HO5 form when available.
+For a comparative list of HO5 policies available through our office, click HERE.